madetech/G1-Spikes/2:Wagtail_Infrastructure_Requirements/Wagtail_Infrastructure_Requirements_Report.md

 However, to run this, we will need to look into running a [local-exec](https://www.terraform.io/docs/language/resources/provisioners/local-exec.html) the first time that the instance is created.

 Once we have done this, we simply allow access to the created db user on our policies.
-More information can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html).
-But for a glance, these statements will look like this:
+More information can be found [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.IAMPolicy.html). and the typical statements should look like this:

 ```json
 "Statement": [